ebenp/figpager/README.md

 ```

 ## Usage
-After install FigPaper can be imported from figpager
+After install FigPager can be imported from figpager
 ```
 from figpager import FigPager
 ```